rjones18/TPS-Report/README.md

 # TPS-Report
-This code if run extracts employee information from a dictionary and put it into a csv file.
+This code if run extracts employee information from a dictionary and put it into a CSV file.

 Below is the TPS Report that was created: